Is a charter school a public school?

-Educational approaches incorporating the principles of Public Waldorf Education are designed to be developmentally appropriate.
+Our educational approaches is designed to be developmentally appropriate.
 The method is partly based on the question: what is the best thing to teach a child at each age?
 Rather than the question: how early can a child be taught each subject?
 Children are given tasks according to their readiness, and not pushed towards the earliest possible achievement.

-Our educational approach is also multidisciplinary, centered on a 3-4 week subject unit called the Main Lesson Block.
+Our educational approach is also multidisciplinary, centered on a 3-4 week thematic block.
 At Willow Tree, academic studies are integrated across disciplines such as art, science, math, and history.

 How does Willow Tree serve English Language Learners (English as a Second language)?

 Willow Tree’s language-rich curriculum supports English language learners as they become proficient in English.
 The use of vocabulary and imagery, as well as the social-emotional conversations, help students become proficient in a supportive environment.
 Willow Tree conducts annual testing for English language learners and supports students at whatever level of English acquisition they are.